ekfriis/resume/resume.md

     Member, 2006 - Present

-    -   Convener of the Tau Physics Object Group, managing contributions of over 30 physicists and directing Tau scientific policy for the experiment
+    -   Convener of the Tau Physics Object Group (POG), managing contributions of over 30 physicists and directing Tau scientific policy for the experiment
-    -   Elected to the Young Scientist Committee, an advisory committee to the collaboration governing body
+    -   USA representative on the Young Scientist Committee, an advisory committee to the collaboration governing body
-    -   Signing author on over XXX CMS publications

 *   **University of Wisconsin, Madison** (based at CERN, Switzerland)